yellodot/movieapp-usecase/README.md

-# Fleet use case : a movie app
+# Use case : a movie app

 This project was made with React 18, TailwindCSS and The Movie Database API.
 Here are the instructions to run the app.